A random matrix perspective of cultural structure: groups or redundancies?: Discriminating between the two interpretations

 The smoothness of the $H_2(C)$ curves is actually related to the fact that, for the low-$C$ regime, where $\lambda_2$ is highly compatible with the null hypothesis, $H_2$ is typically not the second highest eigenvector entropy, although it is associated to the second highest eigenvalue.
 This suggests a definition of $H_l'$ as the $l$th highest eigenvector entropy, independently of the associated eigenvalue.
 Fig.~\ref{Ent_by_Ent2} is a modification of Fig.~\ref{Ent2}, with $H_2'$ used as a replacement for $H_2$ for the vertical axis, affecting all the FCI, S2G and u-random calculations.
 Note that, unlike in Fig.~\ref{Ent2}, the sudden changes in Fig.~\ref{SBPT} are now reflected in Fig.~\ref{Ent_by_Ent2}.
 Moreover, the transition points at $F=130$ in Fig.~\ref{SBPT} seem to be well reproduced in Fig.~\ref{Ent_by_Ent2}, while the FCI and S2G shapes of the $H_2'(C)$ curves are quite similar to those of $O_2(C)$, which are related to the height of the probability distribution peaks.
 Finally for higher $C$ values, each $H_2'(C)$ curve in Fig.~\ref{Ent_by_Ent2} is almost identical to the associated $H_2(C)$ in Fig.~\ref{Ent2}, so strong structure makes it very likely that the eigenvector of the second highest eigenvalue has the second highest entropy, and $H_2'$ is effectively equivalent to $H_2$.

-The considerations above strongly suggest that a significant departure of the eigenvector entropy from the null model expectation is a good indication that the eigenvector encodes information about a group or a grouping tendency.
-In the simplistic (binary, marginally-uniform) setting of the FCI and S2G models, one could define the presence of groups in a theoretical, a priori way via the presence of maxima (and symmetry breaking) in the probability distribution over the $F_{+}$ axis: when maxima are present, most vectors sampled from the distribution can be unambiguously recognized as belonging to one of the two groups, based on their $F_{+}$ value.
-Under this interpretation, within the interesting $C$ inteval for which S2G exhibits groups and FCI does not, the eigenvector entropy and its departure from randomness expectations is crucial for deciding, in a a-posteriori way, whether groups are present or not.
+The considerations above strongly suggest that a significant departure of the eigenvector entropy from the null model expectation is a good indication that the eigenvector encodes information about a group or a grouping tendency: this departure is present for S2G but absent for FCI for the interesting $C$ inteval for which S2G exhibits symmetry breaking and FCI does not.
+However, the criterion breaks down when $C$ is higher than the critical FCI value, illustrating that, in an empirical setting, very strong redundancies would not be distinguishable from groups at all.